 - Supportive staff (Resident Deans, student Resident Assistants, and Safety & Security)

-In these residence halls, 55-75 students live on two floors, and each floor is separated into two wings.
-These halls are co-ed by wing.
-Each residence hall has a central common room where students can go to study, relax with their friends, watch television or attend one of the many programs sponsored by the Residential Life staff.
+In these first-year residence halls, a total of 55 – 75 students reside in the building.
+Each building has two floors and each floor is separated into two wings.
+These halls are coed by wing, and each wing has a shared bathroom.
+(In Davis and Stone Halls, private bathrooms are available.)
+Every residence hall has a central common room where students can go to study, relax with their friends, watch television or attend one of the many programs sponsored by the Residential Life staff.

 After their first year, students will have the opportunity to live in the suite-style residences of George D. Aiken Hall, Chumley Hall, or The Bridges.
 These halls offer students a more independent living and learning environment, while still allowing connection and engagement with their community.